Making collaboration work

 Effective collaboration requires clearly defined and shared goals.
 All parties involved must have a commitment to achieving these shared goals.

-Communication is the key to making any collaboration work, so make sure there is regular communication between all the businesses involved.
+Communication is the key to making any collaboration work, so make sure there is regular, open and respectful communication between all the businesses involved.
 Some communication should be formal (e.g. progress reports).

 Culture of openness, trust and sharing

 Effective collaborations thrive on a culture of openness and mutual trust, as well as the sharing of skills, knowledge and expertise.